kubesphere/website/content/en/docs/v3.3/pluggable-components/events.md

     ```

     {{< notice note >}}
 By default, ks-installer will install Elasticsearch internally if Events is enabled.
-For a production environment, it is highly recommended that you set the following values in `cluster-configuration.yaml` if you want to enable Events, especially `externalElasticsearchUrl` and `externalElasticsearchPort`.
+For a production environment, it is highly recommended that you set the following values in `cluster-configuration.yaml` if you want to enable Events, especially `externalElasticsearchHost` and `externalElasticsearchPort`.
 Once you provide the following information before installation, ks-installer will integrate your external Elasticsearch directly instead of installing an internal one.
     {{</ notice >}}

     ```yaml